hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - Daily: Guests who need access to the resources on the network for just 1 to 5 days.
       - Weekly: Users who need access to the network for a couple of weeks.
     - role as a default guest type in Cisco ISE: <span style="color: #bb6600;">Contractor</span>
+  - product to enhance wired and wireless network security by requiring users and endpoints to use 802.1X, MAB, or WebAuth: <span style="color: #bb6600;">Cisco Identity Services Engine</span>
   - probes configured to gather attributes of connected endpoints using Cisco Identity Services Engine: <span style="color: #bb6600;">RADIUS</span> and <span style="color: #bb6600;">DHCP</span>
   - product to meet the requirements: 1) TACACS+ authn and autho for device admin; 2) enhance wired and wireless network security; 3) users and endpoints to use 802.1X, MAB, and WebAuth -><span style="color: #bb6600;">ISE</span>
   - purpose of My Devices Portal: <span style="color: #bb6600;">to register new laptop and mobile devices</span>